 For all its dust and flow and sprawl, there’s hardly a moment in “Roma” that isn’t orchestrated for our observance from on high, and that’s one reason why a lot of people are likely to hail it as some sort of masterpiece.
 “Roma” is no mere movie — it’s a vision, a memory play that unfolds with a gritty and virtuosic time-machine austerity.
 It’s a Proustian reverie, dreamed and designed down to the last street corner and scuffed piece of furniture.
-Yet I actually think it’s far from a masterpiece, because as a viewing experience it has a slightly hermetic coffee-table-book purity.
-Every moment comes at you in the same methodically objective and caressing Zen way.
+Yet I actually think that it’s far from a masterpiece, because as a viewing experience it has a hermetic coffee-table-book purity.
+Every moment in it is sculpted and delivered in the same methodically objective and caressing Zen way.

 Cuarón, make no mistake, has done this entirely by design.
 He presents life in the unruly Mexican metropolis as an immersive experience, a you-are-there trance-out.
 For what it is, “Roma” is gorgeously done, yet you may feel gently absorbed in it more than you’re deeply moved by it.
 If the film were more thrashing and vulgar, it wouldn’t be such an art object, but it might have been more dramatically galvanizing.

-That said, Cuarón seizes us from the opening shot: an ornate diamond stone pattern that looks as if it might be part of a church, but turns out to be the floor of a private apartment garage.
+Cuarón seizes us from the opening shot: an ornate diamond stone pattern that looks like it might be part of a church but turns out to be the floor of a private apartment garage.
 It’s being washed down with soapy water, and the woman doing the washing is the silent, tranquilly morose, devoted Cleo (Yalitza Aparicio), who looks after Sofia (Marina de Tavira), an addled wife and mother, and her husband and dog and four boisterous children.

-Before they arrive, the camera pans and glides around their stately and darkly handsome apartment, in the city’s upscale Roma district, as if it were contemplating some ambiguous setting out of an Antonioni movie — but, in fact, there’s no overwhelming mystery to this family.
-The kids run around and tease each other and break things (one of them has a funny way of talking about the occupations he’s held in a past life), all of which the film observes with a kind of lordly objectivity.
-The father, Antonio (Fernando Grediaga), arrives, squeezing into the garage in his wide-bodied Ford Galaxy, an imposing figure heralded by an ashtray jammed with cigarette butts and classical music blasting from the radio — but when he gets out of the car, he’s just a bespectacled geek who then huddles with his family to watch TV.
+Before they arrive, the camera pans and glides around their stately and darkly handsome apartment, in the city’s upscale Roma district, as if it were contemplating some ambiguous setting out of an Antonioni movie.
+But, in fact, there’s no overwhelming mystery to this family.
+The kids run around and tease each other and break things; one of them has a funny way of talking about the occupations he has held in a past life.
+The movie observes all this with a kind of lordly detachment.
+The father, Antonio (Fernando Grediaga), squeezes into the garage in his wide-bodied Ford Galaxy, an imposing figure heralded by an ashtray jammed with cigarette butts and classical music blasting from the radio, but when he gets out of the car, he’s just a bespectacled geek who then huddles with his family to watch TV.
 Tellingly, it’s Cleo who not only bids goodnight to the kids but says “I love you.”

-Cleo’s own odyssey is intimate yet suffused with a kind of politicized indifference.
-She has her baby, in a tragic scene that turns out to have a (delayed) twist.
-Meanwhile, Antonio, who has taken time off from his family to travel for work, is revealed to be a scoundrel who just wants out.
-The scene where his kids, on a downtown jaunt, glimpse him with his mistress is a perfect encapsulation of the Cuarón method.
+As for Cleo, she’s portrayed as someone who can hardly afford political passion.
+She has her baby, in a cataclysmic scene that turns out to have a (delayed) twist.
+Meanwhile, Antonio is revealed to be a scoundrel who just wants out of his family.
+The scene where his kids glimpse him on a downtown jaunt with his mistress is a perfect encapsulation of the Cuarón method.
 In another movie, this would have been a melodramatic bombshell, but in “Roma” it’s just another moment of life passing by.

-“Roma” has many indelible moments: an earthquake viewed from a hospital nursery, where the rubble lands atop a baby’s bin; a man shot in a furniture store during the Corpus Christie Massacre (we’re not entirely sure of the politics, but it’s a sign that the society is coming part); Cleo’s life-saving rescue of two of the children from the churning surf of a beach weekend.
-In “Roma,” life goes on, even as it’s suffused, at every turn, with the possibility of death.
-Cuarón has paid indelible homage to the Mexico he grew up in, but in the end it’s not so much a drama as a meditation: a beautiful movie whose artistry might have soared more if it had less insistent gravity.
+“Roma” has many indelible moments: an earthquake viewed from a hospital nursery; a man shot at point-blank range in a furniture store during the massacre; the climactic surge and release of Cleo’s life-saving rescue of several of the children from the churning ocean surf.
+In “Roma,” life goes on, even as it’s suffused at every turn with the possibility of death.
+Cuarón has paid meticulous homage to the Mexico he grew up in, but “Roma” in the end isn’t so much a drama as a meditation, a movie whose artistry might have soared more if it came at us with less insistent gravity.